Roselyn House School and The RHISE Service

 · foster good relations between different groups

-In fulfilling the legal obligations cited above, at Roselyn House School, we are guided by nine principles:
+In fulfilling the legal obligations cited above, at Roselyn House School and The RHISE Service, we are guided by nine principles:

 Principle 1: All learners are of equal value.